pghttp/conduit/README.md

-The scope of the explanations and understanding is also different for a frontend-only developer: here we are concerned with the whole end-to-end system, and while knowledge of database design and SQL is not necessary, it is a part of the consideration of this way of working, and now having that knowledge might make it harder to evaluate and understand the differences and benefits of elm-pghttp.
+The scope of the explanations and understanding is also different for a frontend-only developer: here we are concerned with the whole end-to-end system, and while knowledge of database design and SQL is not necessary, it is a part of the consideration of this way of working, and not having that knowledge might make it harder to evaluate and understand the differences and benefits of elm-pghttp.
 The tooling will alleviate these concerns, but at present it is not ready.